Condom Access Points (CAPS)

 Does your business or organization wants to sign up to be a Condom Access Point?
 Does your organization just need a free condom delivery?

-Contact Gabrielle Mnkande, Community Mobilization Coordinator
+Contact Eva Fury, Community Mobilization Coordinator

 Our chill sessions are regular free events and hangouts.
 Chill sessions offer open discussions, facilitated conversations, and support for when you need it.
 They are great places to grab some free food, learn from your peers, and make new friends.

-Rise (Re-Writing Inner Scripts)
+RISE (Re-Writing Inner Scripts)

 RISE is a two-day session for young same gender loving, gay, bisexual, and queer men (ages 18-26).
 RISE provides a healthy, self-affirming environment for guys to to explore complicated life-issues.
 Topics include self-acceptance, disclosure, racism, homophobia, internalized oppression, relationships, love, power, freedom, and empowerment.
 RISE always offers free food, new friends, and good times.